ondfisk/Expressions/README.md

 ﻿Expressions
 =======

-**Expressions** is an educational tool for teaching lexers, parsers, and compilers at the IT University of Copenhagen.
+**Expressions** is an educational tool for teaching lexers, parsers, and compilers used at the IT University of Copenhagen.

 The core of the project was built by Peter Sestoft.